 What can I do about spam?
 Any reputable ISP will provide email filtering as a part of their standard offering.
 However, spam can come in other forms, too.
 Following the guidance throughout the rest of this Guide will help you avoid becoming a victim of spam and other Internet threats that contribute to the spam problem.

 Where can I get more information?

-http://www.sans.org/resources/glossary.php), social engineering is "A euphemism for non-technical or low-technology means - such as lies, impersonation, tricks, bribes, blackmail, and threats - used to attack information systems."
+What is "social engineering"?
+According to the SANS Glossary of Terms Used in Security and Intrusion Detection (*http://www.sans.org/resources/glossary.php), social engineering is "A euphemism for non-technical or low-technology means - such as lies, impersonation, tricks, bribes, blackmail, and threats - used to attack information systems."
 Plainly put, social engineering is the attempt to trick you into voluntarily disclosing private information.

 What is "phishing"?
 According to the SANS Glossary of Terms Used in Security and Intrusion Detection (*http://www.sans.org/resources/glossary.php), phishing is "The use of e-mails that appear to originate from a trusted source to trick a user into entering valid credentials at a fake website.
 Typically the e-mail and the web site looks like they are part of a bank the user is doing business with."
 Oftentimes, spam emails will send you to a malicious site that looks legitimate for the express purpose of stealing your login information.
 For example, a phishing message may purport to originate from your bank, directing you to a web site to enter your personal information (login information, government ID, credit card information, etc.) for the purpose of stealing that information.

 - Avoid clicking links in email messages.
 If you receive an email purporting to be from a trusted organizations asking you to do something, instead of clicking the link in the email, instead type the known good address of the organization into your browser, or use Google to search for the correct web address.